cloudmesh/cloudmesh-manual/docs-source/source/configuration/configuration.rst

 Adding Templates
 ----------------

-Cloudmesh has the feature of being able to create ne services into the yaml file based on temples provided by the cloudmesh providers.
+Cloudmesh has the feature of being able to create new services into the YAML file-based on temples provided by the Cloudmesh providers.

 This includes